Gershon Zak: Biography

 Born in the Russian Empire in 1913, Zak made aliyah to Mandate Palestine, where he joined the Haganah.
 On 17 March 1948 future Prime Minister David Ben-Gurion (and at the time the leader of the Haganah) gave the order to create a Jewish naval service.
 He remained as head of the Sea Service that became the Israeli Navy until April 1949 when he resigned in order to pursue a career in teaching.
 The following year he established the HaKfar HaYarok youth village.

-Zak was a member of the executive at Yad Levi Eshkol.
-He was also responsible for renaming HaKfar HaYarok in memory of Levi Eshkol after his passing.
+Zak was a member of the executive board at Yad Levi Eshkol.
+He was also responsible for renaming HaKfar HaYarok after Levi Eshkol after he died.

 Awards and honours

 In 1986, Zak, together with HaKfar HaYarok, won the Israel Prize for lifetime achievement to education.